dimajix/flowman/docs/setup/config.md

 relations are read from, and their initial setup is slow (for example due to slow directory listings).
 With the default value of 1, the parallelism is completely disabled and a non-threaded code path is used instead.

-- `flowman.execution.mapping.schemaCache` *(type: boolean)* *(default: true)* (since Flowman 0.22.0)
-Turn on/off caching of schema information of mappings.
-Caching this information (which is enabled per default) can speed up schema inference, which is used for `mapping` schemas and when creating the documentation of mappings.
-Turning off the cache is mainly for debugging purposes.

 - `flowman.execution.relation.schemaCache` *(type: boolean)* *(default: true)* (since Flowman 0.22.0)
 Turn on/off caching of schema information of relations.
 Caching this information (which is enabled per default) can speed up schema inference, which is used for `relation` schemas and when creating the documentation of relations and